 3. Web delivery– In this case, the deliveries are done with the help of a website or a web browser; under this technique, the hacker is in between the real site and the phishing system.

 4. Fraud Links- Under this technique, a fake link is sent to you with the help of a mail or direct message.
 If you clicked on this link, then you are confirming to share your details with the hacker directly.

 5. Trojan– This is a type of malware with the help of which hackers gets direct access to your data easily if your device is affected by this malware.

 How to Avoid Being One of These Phishing Statistics

-There are some ways with the help of which you can stay away from such fraud attempts of a phishing email.
+There are some ways with the help which you can stay away from such fraud attempts of phishing emails.

 - New scams are being built daily, so if you update yourself daily about the latest and upcoming scams, then this would help you in getting rid of such fraud attempts.

 - If you feel that the link is not safe or before clicking any link think twice.